To view the full profile of each member, click on their name.

 Rhonda Gossen

 Interests and Research: Rhonda Gossen is a senior consultant with the UNDP Crisis Response Unit.
 A former career CIDA professional and Canadian diplomat posted throughout Asia and Africa, Rhonda now works on early recovery and resilience within humanitarian response and post crisis recovery.
 In 2014, She was assigned with UNHCR in Lebanon on the Syrian refugee crisis, in 2015 in Nepal with UNDP post-earthquake and in 2016 in Nigeria, South Sudan and Southern Africa with UNDP.
 Between 2010-2013, she was Head of Cooperation in Pakistan.
-She is affiliated with the Liu Institute for Global Issues at UBC previously heading a conflict and development program and will be a visiting fellow in residence jointly with Green College at UBC.
+She was affiliated with the Liu Institute for Global Issues at UBC previously heading a conflict and development program and a visiting fellow in residence jointly with Green College at UBC.

 Susan Gunter-Jacobs